livingcomputermuseum/ContrAlto/Contralto/readme.txt

 The "Throttle Framerate" checkbox will force ContrAlto to run at an even 60 fields/second (matching the speed of the original Alto).
 Use this if things are running too fast (for example, games that require reflexes.)
-Uncheck this if you want things to run as fast as possible (for example, compiling code.)
+Uncheck this if you want things to run as fast as possible (for example, compiling code or running Smalltalk.)

 The "Interlaced Display" checkbox attempts to simulate the Alto's original interlaced display.
 Depending on your monitor and the speed of your computer